cerros777/finanace-app-1.0/README.md

 # Finance-app

 This is a budget app.
 It helps you to get control over your personal finances.
 The first version is intended to let you create different budgets or categories and keep track of all of your expenses and income.
-Tutorial followed to do this app is https://www.youtube.com/watch?v=yz8x71BiGXg

 # Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).